 - Usually ends by mid-pregnancy

-- Weight loss is about 5%
+- Weight loss may be about 5%

 - Requires medications and sometimes IV fluids